anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * agent-signed-data: The MASA MAY verify this data to issue "agent-proximity" assertion.
   If so, the agent-signed-data MUST contain the pledge product-serial-number, contained in the "serial-number" field of the PVR (from "prior-signed-voucher-request" field) and also in "serial-number" field of the RVR.
-  The EE (RegAgt) certificate to be used for signature verification is identified by the "kid" parameter of the JOSE header.
+  The Registrar-Agent EE certificate to be used for signature verification is identified by the "kid" parameter of the JOSE header.
-  If the assertion "agent-proximity" is requested, the RVR MUST contain the corresponding EE (RegAgt) certificate data in the "agent-sign-cert" field of the RVR.
+  If the assertion "agent-proximity" is requested, the RVR MUST contain the corresponding Registrar-Agent EE certificate data in the "agent-sign-cert" field of the RVR.
   It MUST be verified by the MASA to the same domain CA as the registrar LDevID certificate.
   If the "agent-sign-cert" field is not set, the MASA MAY state a lower level assertion value, e.g.: "logged" or "verified".
-  Note: Sub-CA certificate(s) MUST also be carried by "agent-sign-cert", in case the EE (RegAgt) certificate is issued by a sub-CA and not the domain CA known to the MASA.
+  Note: Sub-CA certificate(s) MUST also be carried by "agent-sign-cert", in case the Registrar-Agent EE certificate is issued by a sub-CA and not the domain CA known to the MASA.
   As the "agent-sign-cert" field is defined as array (x5c), it can handle multiple certificates.

 If validation fails, the MASA SHOULD respond with an HTTP 4xx client error status code to the registrar.
 The HTTP error status codes are kept the same as defined in {{Section 5.6 of !RFC8995}} and comprise the codes: 403, 404, 406, and 415.

-The registrar provides the EE certificate of the Registrar-Agent identified by the SubjectKeyIdentifier (SKID) in the header of the "agent-signed-data" from the PVR in its RVR (see also {{rvr-proc}}).
+The registrar provides the EE certificate of the Registrar-Agent identified by the SubjectKeyIdentifier (SKID) in the header of the "agent-signed-data" from the PVR in its RVR (see also {{rvr-artifact}}).

 The MASA in turn verifies the registrar LDevID certificate is included in the PVR (contained in the "prior-signed-voucher-request" field of RVR) in the "agent-provided-proximity-registrar-cert" leaf and may assert the PVR as "verified" or "logged".